How do businesses collect email addresses?

 A popular Lead Magnet is an eBook. eBooks are more enduring and convenient than web pages, and offer special focused information hard to obtain elsewhere.
 They can also be stored and read at leisure.

-there are ways to tag them as having an interest in the subject material that the eBook covers.
+When your contact downloads an ebook from your site, there are ways to tag them as having an interest in the subject material that the eBook covers.

 webinars